emge1/ML_ADAS_Raspberry/README.md

 In my thesis, I used the Python version of code.

 The C++ version is later.
-It will also include lightning a LED, depending on the detected sign.
+It will also include lightning a LED, depending on the detected sign and will use SSD MobileNet Neural Network (instead of MobileNet).

 # Further plans

 * code for Raspberry Pi in C++ (in progress),
-* my implementation of MobileNet (or another Convolutional Neural Network).
+* code for training SSD MobileNet Neural Network in C++ (in progress).

 # Dependencies:

+## Python
 * Tensorflow
 * Tensorflow Hub
 * Numpy